OpenCyphal/docker_toolchains/texer/README.md

 For example `te20.4.1`will cause the Github workflow to rebuild and push the `opencyphal/texer` container with the tag `te20.4.1`.

+When submitting a pull-request, include `#te` in the commit message to trigger the pull-request CI.

 ***PLEASE UPDATE THE TOP-LEVEL README.md FOR EACH NEW RELEASE***

 ## Manual Build and Push